eddietindame/eddietindame.github.io/readme.md

 # Eddie Tindame's Portfolio
 A work in progress project.
 * HTML5, CSS3
-* Javascript, jQuery
+* Javascript, jQuery, React
-* SASS and Jade are awesome :-)
+* SASS and Pug are awesome :-)
 * Responsive
-* Concat/uglified Js
-* Vendor prefixers added with autoprefix
+* Autoprefix is life

 # Installation
 You'll need Node and Ruby installed.
-Dependencies are handled via NPM, compile with Grunt.
+Dependencies are handled via NPM, compile with Gulp.
-You'll also need Compass for the sass to compile.
 Get your local copy up and running with:
 ```
+npm i -g gulp-cli
 npm i
-npm i -g grunt grunt-cli
-gem install compass
-grunt
+gulp
 ```

 # Plans
-* Migrate to Gulp and streamline build process!
-* Content to be added continuously
-* Fix Internet Explorer issues
-* Combine icons into sprite-sheet
-* Unlink markup from bower-components
-* Clean up comments etc
-* Remove unused code
+* Remove jQuery dependency and move to vanilla JS where possible (in-progress)

 ## Visit it!
 [Here](https://eddietindame.github.io).